 Who doesn’t love a naturally sun-kissed glow on their skin?
 Whether it’s from a day spent outdoors (wearing mineral-based SPF, of course) or through expert bronzing techniques, adding a dash of healthy-looking color helps shape the face, and helps skin look lively, radiant and fresh.

-Luckily, bareMinerals has a collection of clean bronzing formulas — in pressed, loose and liquid formats — that create that just-vacationed, effortless look, without the need for potentially damaging sun rays.
+Luckily, bareMinerals has a collection of clean bronzing formulas — in pressed, loose and even a hybrid format — that create that just-vacationed, effortless look, without the need for potentially damaging sun rays.
 If you already have a little tan going on, you can easily skip your foundation and concealer and simply add a bit of bronzer to help smooth and perfect your glowing complexion.
 If you’re looking for a bit more drama, add a little lip color, mascara and a pop of pink or coral brush to amp things up.

 The key to beautiful bronzing is keeping the effect as natural-looking as possible.
 As a rule, I favor fluffy brushes, as they allow you to apply product seamlessly, and won’t over-deposit your formula in one place.
 When it comes to bronzing, remember the golden rule: start with a small amount of product and build, rather than having to undo what you’ve already applied.
 Below are some of my favorite expert tips for your dreamiest bronzer application ever.